 COL retails groceries, liquor and every-day general merchandise predominately through its network of Coles supermarkets and Liquorland, Vintage Cellars and First Choice liquor stores around Australia

-COL purchases groceries, liquor and every-day general merchandise from domestic and international suppliers that it retails through its network of retail stores and hospitality businesses in Australia:
+COL purchases groceries, liquor and every-day general merchandise from domestic and international suppliers that it retails through its network of retail stores and petrol stations across Australia:

 COL has a 50% equity interest in Loyalty Pacific, the owner and operator of the ‘Flybuys’ loyalty programme.
 It also operates a credit card business in partnership with Citigroup and a home, car and landlord insurance business in partnership with IAG.

-Grocery retailers are often characterised as high volume and low margin, but relatively stable because of the non-discretionary nature of the products they sell.
+Grocery and liquor retailers are often characterised as high volume and low margin, but relatively stable because of the non-discretionary nature of the grocery products they sell.
 Companies try to build economies of scale by developing national retail networks that optimise their buying power and supply chain efficiencies.
 Specifically, COL has indicated its near-term focus is to: transform its food offer by improving its fresh food offer, grow its home-brand sales, continue to evolve its every-day-low-price (EDLP) pricing strategy; offer anytime, anywhere shopping by investing in digital channels,and delivery options; improve its physical store network; reduce its operating costs structure, invest in developing a more efficient distribution and warehousing supply chain system and focusing on a team culture across the group. .

 COL competes directly with a range of large company operated chains, small independent operators and speciality retailers.
 Its larger competitors within the supermarket sector are Woolworths, Aldi and Metcash (under its IGA banner group) in Australia.
 Its larger liquor retailing competitors are Woolworths (through its Dan Murphy’s and BWS retail chains) and Metcash (under its Cellarbrations, Bottle O and IGA Liquor banner groups).
 Its petrol stations compete with the Caltex, BP, Mobil (7-Eleven) networks and other independent providers like Puma, United, Freedom and Costco.